The Oil and Gas Law Review: United Kingdom

 Assignments of interests

 The OGA's consent is required for a licence to be sold, transferred, assigned or otherwise dealt.
 Any transaction that results in a company joining a licence, or withdrawing from a licence, is deemed to be a licence assignment.
 The OGA will consider any assignment made without prior consent, a very serious breach of the model clauses and grounds for immediate revocation of the licence or to reverse the assignment.
-There are a number of issues that the OGA considers when deciding whether to give approval, including: compliance with the EU 2013 Offshore Safety Directive, the technical and financial capacity of the assignee, decommissioning costs, effect on operatorship arrangements and fragmentation of licence interests (i.e., creation of less than 5 per cent interests).
+There are a number of issues that the OGA considers when deciding whether to give approval, including: (1) compliance with the EU 2013 Offshore Safety Directive (as implemented in the UK under domestic legislation); (2) the technical and financial capacity of the assignee; (3) decommissioning costs; (4) effect on operatorship arrangements; and (5) fragmentation of licence interests (i.e., creation of less than 5 per cent interests).

 The company selling its licence interest (the transferor) must apply to the OGA for its consent.
 The transferor will need to obtain much of the information the OGA needs from the acquiring company (the transferee).
 Consent will not be granted unless the OGA has all required information.
 The OGA reviews and considers the form of the deed of assignment used by the parties and provides for approved draft deeds of assignment.
 Licence assignment applications are processed online through the UK Energy Portal, and the OGA aims to process applications within 10 working days.
 If the assignment results in a change of operatorship, this may extend the process to up to 30 working days.
 Assignment consents are valid for 90 days after the completion date specified in the application form.